Starting Over at 40: A Roadmap from Zero to Hero

 Doing a self-assessment, developing a plan to turn your life around, and committing to making it happen requires time, mental space, and bandwidth.
 You will not be able to do it on your lunch break at work or while juggling the kids or other engagements.
 So you need to hold the world back while you put yourself together.

 How long do you need?
 I’d start with a weekend.
-That’s a whole weekend, doing nothing else but working on yourself.
+That’s a whole weekend doing nothing else but working on yourself.
 If you have a partner and kids, ask them to go to Grandma’s for the weekend.
 Explain to your partner why you need this time and what you plan to do with it.

-1. Accepting Where you Are: The First Step
+1. Accepting Where You Are: The First Step

 Accepting that you’ve made mistakes in life or that things haven’t gone the way you hoped is far from easy, but it’s the first step to starting over.
 You might be thinking, “I know my life sucks right now; what more is there to accept?” but you won’t be able to get to where you’re going until you pinpoint precisely where you are.